opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param imageSize: Original image size.

     :param alpha: Free scaling parameter between 0 (when all the pixels in the undistorted image are valid) and 1 (when all the source image pixels are retained in the undistorted image).
-See  :ref:`StereoRectify` for details.
+See  :ocv:func:`stereoRectify` for details.

     :param newCameraMatrix: Output new camera matrix.

     :param newImageSize: Image size after rectification.
 By default,it is set to  ``imageSize`` .